 Begin your undergraduate degree with required courses from our General Education program.
-Then, choose from a variety of minors, explore coursework in other disciplines or opt to focus in three career-oriented subject areas:
+Then, as you complete your hands-on graphic design courses, you can also choose from a variety of minors that can help expand your career options, such as:

 Using the latest design technologies, the BA graphic design and media arts curriculum also provides ample opportunities for hands-on experience and collaboration through coursework and internships.